gocciolafr/BD-Theme/SUPPORT.md

 ## Avaiable support versions

 Here it will show which versions of the theme have available support.
-To check the version of the theme, log into the official Discord server.
+To check the version of the theme, [join](https://discord.gg/vTG2uX7HRC) the official Discord server.

 |Version|Support|
 |-------|-------|